Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Central Michigan is 7-5-0 against the spread this season.

-- The Chippewas have been underdogs by 7.5 points or more three times this season and have covered the spread twice.
+- The Chippewas have covered the spread twice this year when underdogs by 8 points or more (in three chances).

-- Central Michigan's games this season have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Central Michigan has hit the over in 41.7% of its opportunities this season (five times over 12 games with a set point total).

-- This season the Chippewas average 14 more points per game (33) than the Broncos allow (19).
+- This year the Chippewas put up 14 more points per game (33) than the Broncos allow (19).

-- Central Michigan is 7-4 against the spread and 8-3 overall in games when it records more than 19 points.
+- Central Michigan is 7-4 against the spread and 8-3 overall in games when it puts up more than 19 points.

-- When Central Michigan amasses over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.
+- When Central Michigan piles up over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.

-- The Chippewas have 11 giveaways this season, while the Broncos have 23 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.